mickmcgrath13/st2-docker/README.md

 stackstorm_environment: dev
 ```

-> Note: Alternatively, you can add `github.yaml` and `bitovi_packs.yaml` with the above contents, respectively, and then run the `packs.load` action for both packs.
+> Note: Alternatively, you can add `github.yaml` and `bitovi_packs.yaml` with the above contents, respectively, to `stackstorm-config/`, and then run the `packs.load` action for both packs.

 ## Local Chatops Bot